betaflight/betaflight/README.md

 Clean-code version of baseflight flight-controller - flight controllers are used to fly multi-rotor craft and fixed wing craft.

+## Important: PID values and scaling

+Starting at 22-06-2016 INAV uses the same scaling for PIDs as Cleanflight/Betaflight LuxFloat and MWRewrite PID controllers.
+That means the following:

+* PIDs from CF/BF can be used in INAV, no need to retune for INAV
+* INAV uses the same PID defaults that Cleanflight and Betaflight
+* Current INAV tunes can be converted to new using [this guide](https://github.com/iNavFlight/inav/wiki/PID-conversion-from-pre-1.2-to-1.2)

 This fork differs from baseflight in that it attempts to use modern software development practices which result in:

 1. greater reliability through code robustness and automated testing.